 Winkler, MB

-Discovery Nature Sanctuary
+- Discovery Nature Sanctuary

 The Discovery Nature Sanctuary (DNS) is a hidden oasis in an urban landscape.
-Located 100 km southwest of Winnipeg, in the City of Winkler, the sanctuary encompasses 34 ha of grassland, wooded and wetland habitats.
+Located 100 km southwest of Winnipeg, Manitoba in the City of Winkler, the sanctuary encompasses about 34 ha of grassland, wooded and wetland habitats.
 Nature sanctuaries are special places for people and wildlife.
 For people, they provide a place to reflect and enjoy the natural beauty around them.
 For animals and plants they provide a habitat to live in.

-Site development for the sanctuary began in 2017 and is overseen by the DNS Committee.
 The sanctuary has 2 km of trails, an outdoor classroom, a viewing platform and other features.
 Open dawn to dusk, year round, the sanctuary provides birders, naturalists, photographers, school classes and the public with the opportunity to explore this special site.
 Ten interpretive panels provide visitors with information about wetlands, riparian habitat, aerialists, pollinators and other topics.

 The sanctuary is located in the northeast corner of Winkler.
 To get there, take Highway 3 or Highway 75 to Highway 14 which will then take you to Winkler.
-The parking lot to the DNS is 150 m south of the junction of Highway 14 and Eastview Drive.
+The parking lot for the DNS is 150 m south of the junction of Highway 14 and Eastview Drive.
 Directions Here

 Stonewall, MB

-Oak Hammock Marsh Wetland Discovery Centre
+- Oak Hammock Marsh Wetland Discovery Centre

 The Oak Hammock Marsh Wetland Discovery Centre (Directions Here) has one of the largest natural green roof in Manitoba.
 In 2021, they created an additional pollinator garden accessible to all visitors to the Centre.
 One of the most important goal of the Centre is to provide environmental education to a public of all ages and encourage them to look at the interdependency of plants and animals within an ecosystem and inspire them to create their own wildflower gardens to expand natural pollinator sites across the province.